Howe Sound Crest Trail – The Ultimate Guide to Hiking the HSCT

 Underwear

-I’ve had the best luck with Patagonia underwear for hiking, trail running, mountain biking and skiing and found them to be more durable than the more expensive ones from lululemon.
+I’ve had the best luck with these underwear for hiking, trail running, mountain biking and skiing and found them to be more durable than the more expensive ones from lululemon.
 I usually bring a 2-3 pair depending on trip length.

 3 Pairs of Hiking Socks